 - Integrative Life Center, Nashville TN. - Intern, 2011

-- I live in Nashville with my wife Mary Beth, daughter Nora, and golden retriever Rosie
+- I live in Brentwood with my wife Mary Beth, daughter Nora and Josie, son Charlie, and goldendoodle Penny

 - I love family time, reading, running, Japanese martial arts, dogs, and movies